sorenmacbeth/flambo/README.md

 (def data (f/parallelize sc [["a" 1] ["b" 2] ["c" 3] ["d" 4] ["e" 5]]))
 ```

-Once initialized, the distributed dataset or RDD can be operated on in parallel, as we will see shortly.
+Once initialized, the distributed dataset or RDD can be operated on in parallel.

 An important parameter for parallel collections is the number of slices to cut the dataset into.
 Spark runs one task for each slice of the cluster.
 Normally, Spark tries to set the number of slices automatically based on your cluster.
 However, you can also set it manually in flambo by passing it as a third parameter to parallelize: